seamplex/wasora/doc/reference.md

 Note that arguments ought to be `x`, `y` and/or `z`.
 If there are more than one mesh defined, an explicit one has to be given with `MESH`.
 By default the integration is performed over the highest-dimensional elements of the mesh.
-If the integration is to be carried out over just a physical entity, it has to be given in `OVER`.
+If the integration is to be carried out over just a physical group, it has to be given in `OVER`.
 Either `NODES` or `CELLS` define how the integration is to be performed.
 In the first case a the integration is performed using the Gauss points and weights associated to each element type.
 In the second case, the integral is computed as the sum of the product of the function evaluated at the center of each cell (element) and the cell’s volume.